 - a.
-Proposals submitted in response to this BAA will be evaluated on the following criteria, of most importance, both of equal weight: - (i) Scientific and technical merits of the proposed research; and - (ii) Potential contribution of the research, if successful, to significantly enhance the feasibility of quantum computing. - b.
-Other evaluation criteria, of lesser importance, but weighted equal to each other include: - (i) Experience and qualifications of the principal investigator, other key research personnel, management approach, and the institution sponsoring the proposal; and - (ii) The realism and reasonableness of cost.
+Proposals submitted in response to this BAA will be evaluated and a recommendation for selection be made on the following criteria: - (i) Scientific and technical merits of the proposed research; and - (ii) Potential contribution of the research, if successful, to significantly enhance the feasibility of quantum computing. - (iii)Experience and qualifications of the principal investigator, other key research personnel, management approach, and the institution sponsoring the proposal; and - (iv) The realism and reasonableness of cost. - (v) Availability of funding.